aggarabedian/Instabump/README.md

 About this project:

 The purpose of this project is to create aa social media platform where you wont be spammed with so many posts from the same user.
-In this version of insta👊🏼 users are allowed to share up to 3 pinned photos.
+In this version of picbump, users are allowed to share up to 3 pinned photos.
 If you like the photo you can simply click on the photo and bump it.

-Instructions:
--To play the game, launch game via horoku (https://instabump.herokuapp.com/) register for an account and then uppload your profile photo and then just begin uploading photos. -Choose up to 3 favorite photos to pin to the main feed.
--Click on a user username to go to their profile page and see all their posts.
--Click on All users to see a list of all users on the platform.

 MVP -- We are reverse engineering Instagram, and will be recreating the following features: